carnival-data/carnival/README.md

 Name | Description
 --- | ---
 [carnival-core](app/carnival-core/README.md) | Basic Carnival framework.
-Implements the basic Carnival framework classes (vines, reapers, reasonsers, etc).
-Defines the basic carnival graph schema (processes, databases).
-[Core model](https://github.com/carnival-data/carnival/blob/master/app/carnival-core/src/main/groovy/carnival/core/graph/Core.groovy)
+Implements the basic Carnival framework classes (vines, carnival modeling framework, carnival graph algorithm framework, etc).
+Defines the [core carnival graph model](https://github.com/carnival-data/carnival/blob/master/app/carnival-core/src/main/groovy/carnival/core/graph/Core.groovy).
+This model defines key carnival concepts such as processes, databases, and namespaces.
-[carnival-vine](app/carnival-vine/README.md) | Mechanisms to faciliate the aggregation of data with data caching.
+[carnival-vine](app/carnival-vine/README.md) | Framework for data adaptors called vines which faciliate loading and aggregation of source data.
+Implements data caching facilities.
 [carnival-graph](app/carnival-graph/README.md) | Framework for defining carnival graph schemas (vertex and edge definitions).
 Contains the basic vertex, edge, and property classes.
 [carnival-util](app/carnival-util/README.md) | Standalone package that contains utility and helper classes such as data tables, reports, and SQL utilties, which are primarily used for dealing with relational data.
 [carnival-gradle](app/carnival-gradle/README.md) | Gradle plugin for building Carnival applications and libraries.

 ## <a name="contribution-guide"></a> Contribution Guide
 Carnival is an open source project and welcomes contributions!
-Here are some ways to help:

-* Writing and improving the documentation
-* Reporting or fixing bugs
-* Contributing features or enhancements
-* Creating carnival extensions for more domains
-* Creating demonstration projects or tutorials
+Please see the [Contribution Guide](CONTRIBUTING.md) for ways to contribute.